anth0nyhle/GRFMuscleModel/README.md

-# Data-Driven GRF-Muscle Force Model
+# Predicting Lower Limb Muscle Forces from Ground Reaction Forces During Gait Using Sequence and Attention-Based Deep Learning Models

 ## Description

-This project aims to deveop a data-driven model  of the relationship between ground reaction forces and muscle forces using deep learning techniques.
+This project aims to develop a data-driven model  of the relationship between ground reaction forces and muscle forces using deep learning techniques.
 This model will be trained on a data from ten healthy individuals walking on an instrumented treadmill that has been collected, processed, and open-sourced by [Uhlrich et al., 2022](https://doi.org/10.1038/s41598-022-13386-9).

 ## Getting Started

 ### Dependencies

+* Python 3.11.10
 *

 ### Installation